escotoj/solid-workout-app/README.md

 GitHub: [escotoj](https://github.com/escotoj)

+## ROUTES
+- QUERY_ME - WORKS

+LOGIN - WORKS
+ADD_USER - WORKS
+ADD_WORKOUT - WORKS

+SINGLE_WORKOUT - WORKS
+Update_WORKOUT - WORKS
+REMOVE_WORKOUT - WORKS

+## GET_TODO

+-
+- create feeds page that will display the workouts like a blog.
+- need to set up, the entire user model and workout models and link to the schemas.
+- need to style the workout models with MUI

-## TODO
+## GOT_TO_COMPLETE

 - add link to header to take you back to '/'
 - work on the user models for longin and sing up
-- create feeds page that will display the workouts like a blog.
 - Workouts Page - API can be made needs its own page.
-- need to set up, the entire user model and workout models and link to the schemas.
-- need to style the workout models with MUI

 - delete comment and just keep notes.